Gibberlings3/transitions/transitions/readme.transitions.english.txt

 * Add better Korlasz loot to stores if quest is skipped
 * Add a romance with Duke Eltan
 * Add a house across from the Flaming Fist HQ for Eltan to offer as a reward
+* Change mechanism on how gold is shared with group so it always happens, even without standard NPCs
 * Add 'Scout the Coastway Bridge' quest
 * Add reactions and possible options when the annotated book 'A Historical Treatise of Dragonspear Castle' is found
 * Distribute group's possessions from the end of SoD to stores in Athkatla